telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/excel/footer-alignment.md

 # Align Footer Cells

-The example below demonstrates how to align the footer cells during excel export.
-Usually, HTML and CSS are used to do that, but this is not supported in Excel.
+The following example demonstrates how to align the footer cells during Excel export.

-The demo uses the [`hAlign`](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.hAlign) option of the cell to set the alignment.
+To achieve this behavior, you can usually use HTML and CSS.
+However, Excel does not supported these options.
+To set the alignment, the demo uses the [`hAlign`](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.hAlign) option of the cell.

-To understand how Excel documents work, check the [introductory article on Excel]({% slug introduction_excelexport_kendoui %}).
+For more information on how Excel documents work, refer to the [introductory article on Excel]({% slug introduction_excelexport_kendoui %}).

 ###### Example